edumoulin/biounfold.github.io/docs/_drafts/2025-12-09-the-three-layers-of-biologics.md

 Genome-level biologics do not adjust cellular state—they redefine the functional capacity of a tissue.

+These layers are not static; innovation happens at their boundaries.

 #### What Comes Next: The Expanding Edge of Living Drugs

 New modalities are emerging at the boundaries of these layers.